 If you are having issues with a USB drive such as the Seagate modeled USB drive it may be as a result of the fact that you connect yours to the front port rather than the back.
 You may also experience the same problem of an unrecognizable hard drive even if you don't make use of a hard drive that is like Seagate's.
 There are claims that some ports don't have enough power are the front of computer systems.
-If this claim is true, you may want to consider connecting your hard drive to the back port to see of it works.
-Also avoid using a hub for connection.
+If this claim is true, you may want to consider connecting your hard drive to the backport to see if it works.
+Also, avoid using a hub for connection.
 It is better when you connect directly.

 Solution 7 – Replace the hard drive letter using the Diskpart tool

 Another way to replace the hard drive letter is to use a Diskpart tool.
 Here is how to use it to correct a USB device not recognized Windows 10 problem.